cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 Your Microsoft tenant is not ready and you need to complete these migration steps to be ready for migration:
 1. Complete [Step 1](https://learn.microsoft.com/en-us/MicrosoftTeams/rooms/android-migration-guide#step-1---set-up-new-aosp-management-enrollment-profiles) in Microsoft's migration guide.
 2. Complete [Step 2](https://learn.microsoft.com/en-us/MicrosoftTeams/rooms/android-migration-guide#step-2---set-up-aosp-management-configuration--compliance-policies) in Microsoft's migration guide.
-3. You are now ready and can register your organization as ready for migration:
+3. You are now ready and must register your organization as ready for migration to receive future updates:
 [Ready for AOSP migration registration](https://ciscocx.qualtrics.com/jfe/form/SV_eWIgDZWDYexwS3k).

 ### <a name="cisco_not_intune_managed"></a>If you do NOT manage or enroll your devices in Intune